aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 The vehicle electrical architecture separates into domains with independent computational resources, enabling selective software updates targeting specific vehicle systems without requiring complete system reflashing.
 This domain architecture includes the infotainment system running Android Automotive OS, the advanced driver assistance system domain managing cameras and radar sensors, the body control domain managing lighting, climate, and comfort features, the powertrain control domain managing motors, battery, and charging, and the chassis control domain managing suspension, steering, and braking.

 Each domain can receive over-the-air software updates independently, reducing update duration and minimizing customer inconvenience.
-Critical safety-related updates to ADAS, powertrain, or chassis domains require the vehicle to be parked with the parking brake engaged, while infotainment updates can install during vehicle operation with minimal impact on functionality.
+Critical safety-related updates to ADAS, powertrain, or chassis domains require the vehicle to be parked with the parking brake engaged, while infotainment updates can install during vehicle operation with minimal effect on functionality.

 **Update Process:**